zaphosting/docs/docs/unturned-firststeps-dashboard.md

 ---
 id: unturned-firststeps-dashboard
 title: "Unturned: Dashboard Overview"
-description: "Information about the dashboard of an Unturned server from ZAP-Hosting"
+description: "Discover how to efficiently manage your Unturned server with a clear overview of features and options → Learn more now"
 sidebar_label: Dashboard
 services:
   - gameserver-unturned